dalgard/meteor-viewmodel/README.md

 In the case where you want to call the bound property, but not do so with a new value, simply omit the `get` function altogether – like with the `click` binding.
 The bound property will then be called with the same arguments as the `get` function.

-A definition object may also be returned from a factory function, which is called with some useful arguments:
+A definition object may also be returned from a factory function, which is called with the view as context and some useful arguments:

 ```javascript
 ViewModel.addBinding(name, function (template_data, key, args, kwargs) {